PennChopMicrobiomeProgram/unassigner/README.md

 If the program has not been run before, it will automatically download the bacterial species data it needs, format its reference files, create an output directory named `my_sequences_unassigned`, and write a table of results there, along with some auxiliary output files.
+Note that the output directory will be in the same directory as `my_sequences.fasta`.

 Please see the output of `unassign --help` for a list of the available options.